ronsm/ARAS-SKMulti-Model-Generator/README.md

 with Multiple Residents, Pervasive Health, Venice, May 2013.
 ```

 The purpose of this software is to enable real-time predictions from multiple models on streaming data from the ARAS dataset, to simulate a real smart home.
-These models together form a committee of learners and are used as part of an active learning process (code not published).

 ## Usage